jamesemann/intro-to-botframework-12-fbwebview/readme.md

+# intro-to-botframework-12-fbwebview
+This example shows you how to utilise the Facebook Messenger extension to provide a Webview experience in your Bot Framework chatbot.
+Used *sparingly and judiciously*, Webview elements can improve interaction while maintaining the 'flow' of the conversation This is appropriate any time you want to enable rich content which is above and beyond text or card interactions.
+Use cases:
+- Displaying interactive maps/visualisations
+- Capturing payment
+- etc.

+## Usage
 1. Clone this repo to a directory of your choice `git clone https://github.com/jamesemann/intro-to-botframework-12-fbwebview.git`
 2. Change directory `cd intro-to-botframework-12-fbwebview/`
 3. Create an azure web app to host your webapp.
 Download the publishing profile